pselle/oscon-photo-booth/README.md

 Invoke remotely using `npm run remote`, or (if you have Serverless installed globally), run `sls invoke -f new -p events/event.json`

+## Removing

+Don't leave rogue resources out on AWS!
+If/when you're done playing, use `serverless remove` to delete the resources that were provisioned for the project.

+## Troubleshooting

+When deployed, you'll need to make sure the IAM role (which you can see in the lambda console) your function is using has S3 access, otherwise the function will fail on an access error.